Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 JACKSONVILLE, Fla. -- The Jacksonville Jaguars promoted a coach from their staff to be the head coach, kept both coordinators from the end of 2016, shuffled the general manager to a lesser role under new czar Tom Coughlin and have decided to keep the same quarterback as their starter.

-It's the same old stuff for a team that went 3-13 last season, which is why the fan base is testy and season ticket sales are aren't all that good -- and that's being kind.
+It's the same old stuff for a team that went 3-13 last season, which is why the fan base is testy and season ticket sales aren't all that good -- and that's being kind.

 Coach Doug Marrone, who was named the head coach after serving as a the interim coach last season for two games, announced Saturday that Blake Bortles will be his starting quarterback in Week 1 against the Houston Texans .